 Sharon L. Campbell, DVM, MS, DACVIM

-Dr. Campbell received her DVM degree from University of Wisconsin and completed a residency in internal medicine and a Master’s Degree at Virginia-Maryland Regional College of Veterinary Medicine.
-She was a Clinical Instructor at the University of Tennessee for 2 years, then worked at a private referral hospital for many years before joining Zoetis, where she is a Medical Lead for the pain management, anesthesia, sedation, behavior and anti-infectives portfolio of medications.
+Dr. Campbell was a Zoetis colleague who received her DVM degree from University of Wisconsin and completed a residency in internal medicine and a Master’s Degree at Virginia-Maryland Regional College of Veterinary Medicine.
+She was a Clinical Instructor at the University of Tennessee for 2 years, then worked at a private referral hospital for many years before joining Zoetis, in the role of Pain Launch Readiness, Petcare Medical Affairs, Pain Portfolio Medical.

 Dr. Campbell is a Diplomate of the American College of Veterinary Internal Medicine.
 She is Fear Free Certified and is on the Fear Free Advisory Board.